Prionosuchus plummeri is an archaic amphibian that lived in the Parnaíba Basin during the Permian Period of Earth history. Design by Maria Tzeka.

 One of the things that I enjoy about being a paleontologist is that I get to collaborate on research projects with a lot of very interesting people from all over the world.
 I'm privileged to be part of a great team of people working on the Parnaíba Basin project, and I'm sure you'll be hearing more about them as our fieldwork proceeds.
 Before that happens, though, I would like to introduce you to them.
 That way you will know who they are when they're mentioned in later posts, but it will also give you a bit of insight into some of the rationale and planning that goes into arranging paleontological fieldwork.
 Although all of the team members have interests in Permian paleontology, we each bring particular research interests and experiences to the project, and that combined expertise is important for being able to interpret the fossils we find and the data we collect.
 To give you an example of this, I once almost threw away what seemed to be an undiagnostic fossil bone fragment that I found while doing fieldwork in Tanzania.
 Luckily, one of my collaborators on the trip asked me what I found before I tossed it, and he recognized it as part of a femur (thigh bone) of a dinosaur relative.
 It was one of the first of many specimens we found of that animal at the locality that day, which we later described and named Asilisaurus kongwe.
 Asilisaurus is one of the most important things we found on that trip because it indicates that the origin of dinosaurs occurred about ten million years earlier than previously thought.

 I'll start by introducing myself.
-I'm Ken Angielczyk, and I work in the Department of Geology at the Field Museum of Natural History in Chicago.
+I'm Ken Angielczyk, and I work in the Department of Geology at The Field Museum in Chicago.
 My research focuses on a group of therapsids called dicynodonts.
 Dicynodonts were the most diverse and abundant herbivores in terrestrial communities for much of the Permian and Triassic periods of Earth history, so they're important for understanding how those communities functioned ecologically and how they were affected by the end-Permian mass extinction (the largest mass extinction in Earth history).

 Juan Carlos Cisneros works at the Universidade Federal do Piauí, which is located in the city of Teresina in Brazil.
 Conveniently, Teresina lies within the Parnaíba Basin and some of the areas we want to explore this year are quite close to the city.
 Juan's research focuses on a group of extinct reptiles called procolophonoids, although he's also worked on therapsids and even mammals.
 You should check out Tiarajudens, a therapsid that Juan recently discovered in the Permian of Brazil.